12 Tips for Training New Cleaners in Your Janitorial Company

 When Swept founders Matt Cooper and Mike Brown ran their own janitorial company they would start the training process before any cleaners were officially hired.
 More specifically, they would invite candidates who passed the phone interview to attend a group training session.
 It was clearly explained to cleaners that this was part of the hiring process and that they needed to attend to be considered for the job.

 Matt and Mike would then use a scorecard to keep track of how well candidates did during the group session.
 Did they arrive on time?
-Were they dressed appropriately?
-Were they engaged / asking questions?
+Have they dressed appropriately?
+Were they engaged/asking questions?

 2. Don’t Start From Scratch